JonasToth/jonastoth.github.io/content/posts/optimized_git_cloning.md

 This post demonstrates various optimizations and measures the speedups with the example of [LLVM](https://github.com/llvm/llvm-project).
 The baseline of cloning `llvm` is several minutes, downloading `6GB` of compressed data.

-## TL;DR: Use `scalar` For Developer Clones
+## TL;DR: `scalar` For Developers

 The `git` package includes the [`git-scalar`](https://git-scm.com/docs/scalar) subcommand that is available as distinct exectuable `scalar` too.
 This command performs various setting adjustments useful for big repositories.
-Not all tricks described in this post are directly accessible, like history reduction.
+Not all tricks described in this post are directly accessible, e.g. history reduction, and various optimization make only sense in long lived repositories clones.
 It is still the easiest and fastest way to get a faster `git` repository for your development on a big (mono) repo.
+Automation jobs sometimes require more control and `scalar clone` may not be the best match.

-## Reducing The History Length
+## Reducing The History

 The most common reduction is to download only parts of the history, called a _shallow clone_.
 Reducing the history reduces the amount of data to be downloaded drastically.